FabianSchlueter/Crawler-immobilienscout24.de/README.md

 By this you can get data (about 90 features) for all current real estate offers at once.

 ## How to use:
-Specify a search on www.immobilienscout24.de manually.
+Specify one or multiple searches on www.immobilienscout24.de manually.
 Paste the url of the first result page and a name in the dataframe df_search.

 Specify the path where to store the crawled data.

+Download driver for your webbrowser (e.g. https://chromedriver.chromium.org/ if using Chrome) and adjust its path.

 Run the file.